mikaelvesavuori/azure-functions-starter/README.md

 ## CI/CD

-Description coming.
+There is a small setup already in place for CI/CD on Azure DevOps.

+You will need to prepare a bit first:

+- Ensure that your code is uploaded to a repository somewhere (Bitbucket, GitHub...)
+- Open up the Azure portal
 - Search for "devops" and go to Azure DevOps inside of the Azure GUI
 - Go to your DevOps Organizations and create one if needed; create a new project
-- Once you have a project, click on Pipelines and point to where your repo is (Bitbucket, GitHub...)
+- Once you have a project, click on Pipelines and point to where your repo is located (Bitbucket, GitHub...)
 - Once you've done any credential setup or such, select an existing pipeline

 See steps 7 and 8 at [https://www.serverless.com/blog/serverless-azure-functions-v1-part2](https://www.serverless.com/blog/serverless-azure-functions-v1-part2) for more details.

-See [https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) for how to set up your variable group.
+See [https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) for how to set up your variable group correctly.
+That's how you will pass on keys needed to deploy.

 ## Logging

 According to the Azure docs, "Structured logging isn't enabled" for Node currently.
 Nevertheless, you should be able to get logs working just fine with `console.log`.
-I've included a simple Logger that you can use to get some kind of structured logging working.
+I've included a simple Logger that you can use to get some kind of "structured-ish" logging working.

-Logs are available in [Azure Monitor Logs](https://portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/logs) and xxxx.
+Logs are available in [Azure Monitor Logs](https://portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/logs) and `Monitoring > Log stream` in the Functions App panel.

 **References**: